kigster/arli/README.md

     -h, --help             prints this help

 Available Commands:
-    search       — Search the Arduino Library Database (or a custom one) bundle       — installs all libraries defined in the Arlifile install      — installs a single library
+    search       — Search standard Arduino Library Database with over 4K entries bundle       — Installs all libraries specified in Arlifile install      — Installs a single library either by searching, or url or local ZIP

 See arli command --help for more information on a specific command.

-arli (0.8.0) © 2017 Konstantin Gredeskoul, MIT License.
+arli (0.8.2) © 2017 Konstantin Gredeskoul, MIT License.
 ```

 ### Command `bundle`